Harry George Grey

-After living at the Hannington Hall 1915-1921, and suffering acutely from arthritis, Grey finally left Oxford (concluding an association with the city which had lasted over fifty years) to live with his sister, Mary Elizabeth Grey at Moreton Pinkney Manor House.
+After living at the Hannington Hall from 1915 to 1921, and suffering acutely from arthritis, Grey finally left Oxford, concluding an association with the city which had lasted over fifty years, to live with his sister, Mary Elizabeth Grey at Moreton Pinkney Manor House.
 Following Grey's death in 1925, Chavasse (now in retirement in Oxford) published a biographical tribute to his old friend which includes a selection of Grey's sermons.